Opus10/django-pgtrigger/docs/index.rst

 Quick Start
 ===========

-Install ``django-pgtrigger`` with ``pip install django-pgtrigger`` and add ``pgtrigger`` to ``settings.INSTALLED_APPS``.
+Install ``django-pgtrigger`` with ``pip3 install django-pgtrigger`` and add ``pgtrigger`` to ``settings.INSTALLED_APPS``.

-Models are decorated with `pgtrigger.register` and supplied with `pgtrigger.Trigger` objects.
+Triggers are declared in the ``triggers`` attribute of the model ``Meta``.
 If you don't have access to the model definition, you can still call `pgtrigger.register` programmatically.

-Users declare the plpgsql code manually in a `pgtrigger.Trigger` object or can use the derived triggers in ``django-pgtrigger`` that implement common scenarios.
-For example, `pgtrigger.Protect` can protect operations on a model, such as deletions:
+Users declare the PL/pgSQL code in a `pgtrigger.Trigger` object or use the derived triggers in ``django-pgtrigger`` for common scenarios.
+For example, `pgtrigger.Protect` protects operations on a model, such as deletions:

 .. code-block:: python